Dragoteryx/brainfuck/README.md

 # Brainfuck

 A Brainfuck interpreter written in Rust.\
-I did this to learn the language.
+I made this to learn the language.

 ```
 USAGE: